By Kimaya Singh

 Asanas (postures) are one manifestation of yoga, but there are eight limbs to the practice.
 Dhyana (meditation) and pranayama (controlling breath and energy) can have tremendous health benefits for a person battling depression.
 Deep and slow breathing required in meditation and the breath control of pranayama can do volumes for anxiety, which has a high comorbidity rate with depression.
 Meditation can improve a patient’s quality of sleep, which decreases depression symptoms and enables other therapies to be more beneficial.
 Research has shown that daily mindfulness meditation can increase the effectiveness of drug therapies and cognitive behavioral therapies on depression.

 One of the most devastating effects of depression is isolation.
 Yoga can be practiced in solitude, but becoming part of a yoga community is desirable when combating depression.
 There is greater energy in the practice when one is practicing in a large group.
 Even if the practitioners do not converse during class, they are all united in presence.
 Inevitably people get to know each other, which provides an indispensable network of support and feelings of belonging for the patient.

-A recent UCLA study found that subjects treated with anti-depressants experienced greater benefits from their medication when they also engaged in regular yoga practice.
+A UCLA study found that subjects treated with anti-depressants experienced greater benefits from their medication when they also engaged in regular yoga training.
 While this study tracked the benefits of practicing the asanas, there is even greater potential for yoga as a complementary therapy when one considers it in its entirety.

 © Copyright – Aura Wellness Center – Publications Division